FastyBird/virtual-connector/docs/Home.md

 > [!TIP]
 Find fundamental details regarding the installation and configuration of this connector on the [Configuration](Configuration) page.

-> [!TIP]
-This connector is equipped with Thermostat device and this device could be used as a example device.
-Find fundamental details regarding the configuration of this device on the [Thermostat](Thermostat) page.

 This connector is equipped with interactive console.
 With this console commands you could manage almost all connector features.

 * **fb:virtual-connector:install**: is used for connector installation and configuration.
 With interactive menu you could manage connector and device.